mcd500/teep-device/docs/building_with_docker.md

 ## Building TEEP-Device with Docker

-### Building TEEP-Device for Keystone with docker
+### Building TEEP-Device for Keystone with Docker

 Following commands are to be executed on Ubuntu 20.04.

 To run TEEP-Device, first we need to run tamproto inside the same host.
-Lets clone the tamproto and start it.
+Let's clone the tamproto and start it.

-**tamproto**
+**Running tamproto**

 ```sh
 # Clone the tamproto repo and checkout master branch